TOLIMAN

 The TOLIMAN (Telescope for Orbit Locus Interferometric Monitoring of our Astronomical Neighbourhood) space telescope is a low-cost mission concept aimed at detecting of exoplanets via the astrometry method, and specifically targeting the Alpha Centauri system.
-TOLIMAN will focus on stars within 10 parsecs of the Sun.
-The telescope, still under construction, is expected to be launched into low-earth orbit in 2023.
+TOLIMAN will focus on stars within 10 parsecs (32.6 light years) of the Sun.
+The telescope is still under construction.
 The mission will involve scientists of the University of Sydney, Saber Astronautics in Australia, Breakthrough Initiatives, and NASA's Jet Propulsion Laboratory.

+TOLIMAN will explore all three components of the Alpha Centauri system in search of planets in the habitable zone.

+TOLIMAN is planned to be launched in 2026.